acsakvarimark/devops-upam-test/README.md

 ## GitLab Setup

-### Docker Installation
+### Docker Installation & Configuration

-1. Added GPG key for Docker and Docker Compose
+- Added GPG key for Docker and Docker Compose
-2. Downloaded Docker and Docker Compose using the GPG key
+- Downloaded Docker and Docker Compose using the GPG key
+- Added docker group to both users
+- Enabled Docker to run on startup

 ### GitLab Instance Creation